 Start experimenting with Twitter Moments as an additional way to connect with your marketplace, attract new followers and build your online visibility and authority.

 Collecting existing Tweets together in different ways to create new Twitter Moments for your business only takes a few minutes.
-Remember to download this checklist now to help you use Twitter Moments in future.
+Remember to get the checklist you need to use Twitter Moments for future reference.